eltaline/wzd/README.md

 - ~~Abandoning of SQLite in favor of a simpler solution (abandoning CGO)~~ (Completed)
 - Different types of compression (gzip, zstd, snappy) for files or values inside Bolt archives and for ordinary files
 - Different types of encryption for files or values inside Bolt archives and for regular files
-- Delayed server video conversion, including on GPU
+- Server-side delayed video conversion, including on GPU

 Parameters
 ========